tunzor/devops-full-practice/terraform/README.md

 Run it from this directory with:
 ```
+# Initialize terraform
+terraform init

+# Optional command to see changes being applied
+terraform plan

+# Apply the changes
-# optional [-auto-approve] will skip the verfication
+# Optional [-auto-approve] will skip the verfication confirmation

 terraform apply [-auto-approve]
 ```